Budget 2019: In Sitharaman’s 5-year road map, is there any hope for tax exemption limit hike?

 However, it is expected that approach of the Modi 2.0 Government is not likely to change in the next five years but will surely see more bold steps to steady and grow the economy, boost tax collections and make several digital interventions in administration of taxes.

-In the interim budget, the then Finance Minister had announced full tax rebate for income up to Rs 5 Lakh but the tax slab remained unchanged and that's why the filing of the Income-tax return is still mandatory.
+In the interim budget, the then finance minister had announced full tax rebate for income up to Rs 5 Lakh but the tax slab remained unchanged and that's why the filing of the Income-tax return is still mandatory.

 It should be noted that the basic exemption limit of Rs 2.5 lakh has never been revised ever since 2014.